fortify/shared-github/PLAN.md

     Gen->>SharedPR: Open PR (branch, not push to main) Reviewer->>SharedPR: Review diff, approve, merge
-    SharedPR->>Main: Merge commit lands on main (new SHA) Bump->>Main: Scheduled/dispatch check for new SHA (per consumer) Bump->>ConsumerPR: Open "bump shared-github pin" PR in consumer repo ConsumerReviewer->>ConsumerPR: Review, approve, merge
-    ConsumerPR->>ConsumerMain: Consumer workflows now use new SHA
+    SharedPR->>Main: Merge commit lands on main (new SHA) Bump->>Main: Push/schedule/dispatch check for new SHA (per consumer) Bump->>ConsumerPR: Print patch and fail the consumer workflow ConsumerReviewer->>ConsumerPR: Apply patch, review, and open PR ConsumerPR->>ConsumerMain: Consumer workflow pins use new SHA after merge
 ```

-Key property: **two independent human-reviewed merges** stand between "admin
-changes the allow-list" and "a consumer workflow executes new shared code" —
-one in the shared repo, one in the consumer repo.
-Both are normal PR reviews,
-so the process stays fully within existing GitHub workflows (no new tooling
-for reviewers to learn).
+Key property: the generated wrapper change is reviewed in `shared-github`
+before it reaches `main`.
+Consumer pin checks then detect the new commit and
+produce a separate, human-applied patch because the default `GITHUB_TOKEN`
+cannot modify files under `.github/workflows/`.
+A future central dispatcher can
+trigger those checks through the existing `repository_dispatch` trigger.

 ### Authentication model (kept intentionally minimal)

-Only **one** GitHub App is needed, installed on the org, used **exclusively**
+Only **one** GitHub App is needed for the current generator, installed on the
+org and used **exclusively** to read
-to read `GET /orgs/{org}/actions/permissions/selected-actions` (an org-admin-level
+`GET /orgs/{org}/actions/permissions/selected-actions` (an org-admin-level read
-read that `GITHUB_TOKEN` can never do).
-Every PR — both the generator's PR in
+that `GITHUB_TOKEN` cannot do).
+The generator's PR uses its job's ordinary
-`shared-github` and each consumer's pin-bump PR — is opened with that job's
-ordinary `GITHUB_TOKEN`, granted `contents: write` + `pull-requests: write` via
+`GITHUB_TOKEN`.
+Consumer bump workflows are currently read-only and produce
-the workflow's `permissions:` block.
-No per-consumer App installation or extra
+patches; no per-consumer write App or extra secret is required.
-repo secret is required: the bump workflow runs via `workflow_call` *inside*
-each consumer repo's own workflow, so its `GITHUB_TOKEN` is already scoped to
-that repo.

-Caveat: a PR opened with `GITHUB_TOKEN` does not trigger other
-`pull_request`-triggered workflows (GitHub's anti-recursion rule for the
-default token).
-Required **reviews** on the PR are unaffected (branch
-protection enforces those regardless of who opened the PR), but a required
-**status check** implemented as a separate `pull_request`-triggered workflow
-won't fire on the bot's own PR.
-The scoped-diff validation below is therefore
-run as part of the generator job itself (failing the job, and so never even
-pushing a branch, if the diff is out of scope) rather than as a separate
-required check — see "Scoped generator diff" for the concrete implementation.
+Caveat: `GITHUB_TOKEN` cannot push changes to files under `.github/workflows/`.
+That is why consumer pinning currently stops at a copy/pasteable patch and
+fails visibly rather than opening a PR.
+If full automation is later required,
+use a narrowly installed GitHub App with workflow-file write permission, with
+branch protection and no ruleset bypass.

 ## Required changes in the shared repo (`shared-github`)